WattPress

 2. The combination of artificial intelligence software and high-speed sorting robots, similar to the neural network system of the human brain and human hands, has the ability to recognize and execute.

 3. The artificial intelligence of bow leaf technology also has a strong migration learning ability, which can achieve data sharing and remote intelligence improvement through the cloud brain and robots deployed everywhere.
-For example, robots deployed in a garbage sorting center can learn from different robots deployed throughout the country, and robots can also inherit the experience of waste identification.
+For example, robots deployed in AI garbage sorting robot center can learn from different robots deployed throughout the country, and robots can also inherit the experience of waste identification.

 Application of foreign artificial intelligence sorting robots